Do or Die (Dropkick Murphys album): Reception

 The Washington Post noted that "combining the Clash and the Pogues may not be an especially clever maneuver, but the result is certainly rousing."
 The Telegram & Gazette wrote that "the band strikes an earnest pose that champions anyone wearing a blue collar, be it one below a scally cap or shaved head."
 AllMusic gave Do or Die a rating of three stars out of five, and said that the album was "an interesting blend of hardcore-style punk with traditional Irish inflections."

-In other media

-A Do or Die poster appears on the wall of John Connor's bedroom in the pilot episode of Terminator: The Sarah Connor Chronicles.

-"Barroom Hero" was used in the final credits of the 2011 Academy Award-nominated documentary Restrepo.

-"Never Alone" was featured in the Extreme sports video game Dave Mirra Freestyle BMX.
-"Cadence to Arms" was featured in "College", the fifth episode of season one of The Sopranos.